aws-samples/aws-batch-cicd-test-pipeline/README.md

-# CI/CD Pipeline with Containerization and Job Execution on Commits
+# CI/CD Test Pipeline on AWS Bath

-This project deploys an architecture providing a CI/CD pipeline that will package an application into a container then trigger a job on AWS Batch using the newly produced container.
+This project deploys an architecture providing a CI/CD pipeline that will package an application into a container when code is pushed to a Git repository.
+It will then trigger a job on AWS Batch using the newly produced container.

-The workflow enabled by this architecture can be used to run computational jobs at scale with AWS Batch.
-Feel free to modify the architecture based on your needs and imagination.
+This pipeline can be used to develop and test your application in the same environment you would be using in production.

 ## Architecture